-The HIGH-TOOL project is funded by the European Commission (DG Mobility and Transport) under FP7.
+The HIGH-TOOL project was funded by the European Commission (DG Mobility and Transport) under FP7.

-KIT (ECON, network economics) is the co-ordinator of the project, has key responsibility in the development of the passenger demand module, and is involved in most content tasks.
+KIT (ECON, Network Economics) was the co-ordinator of the project, had key responsibility in the development of the passenger demand module, and was involved in many other model development-related tasks.

 - Karlsruhe Institute of Technology, Germany (coordinator), Germany